GDQuest/website/content/tutorial/monster_design.md

-+++
-author = "nathan"
-date = "2016-04-15T15:25:47+02:00"
+---
+title: "Intro to monster design for 2-D games"
-description = "This free course will give you a better sense of monster design for games.
+description: "This free course will give you a better sense of monster design for games.
 We will first look at what other games do and extract some principles of monster design from that.
-Then, we will create our own monster using pen, paper and Krita." keywords = ["monster design", "game art", "tutorials"] tags = ["training", "free"] title = "Intro to monster design for 2-D games" type = "course" layout = "empty" course = "monster_design"
+Then, we will create our own monster using pen, paper and Krita."
-+++
+date: "2016-04-15T15:25:47+02:00"
+author: "nathan"

+keywords:
+    - "monster design"
+    - "game art"
+    - "tutorials"
+tags:
+    - "training"
+    - "free"

+type: "course"
+course: "monster_design"
+---

 <!-- CURRENTLY SET TO EMPTY LAYOUT! -->